RishikeshBavireddy/SPICE/tutorials/Tutorial1.md

 ## What we’ll cover today ?

-In this part (considering what seshadri sir covered till now) , we’ll keep it simple and talk about two basic but important things:
+In this tutorial, we’ll get started with some basic things you covered before the mid-sem break like operating point analysis

 1. **DC Operating Point Analysis**
    → Finding the voltages and currents in your circuit at steady state.

 2. **DC Sweep Analysis**
    → Seeing how your circuit behaves when you change (or sweep) an input, like varying a source voltage.

-3. **Transient Analysis**
-   → Analysing the transient response of the circuit.

 We’ll write `.cir` files, run them in Ngspice, and check the outputs.
 Follow along, try to copy-paste the code examples first and then try them out yourself.